Chart Color Schemes

 Clifton Springs has a typical household mix, with a lower-than-average median household size

-Family households constitute 71.1% of all households, including 24.8% couples with children, 34.4% couples without children, and 11.0% single parent families.
-Non-family households comprise the remaining 28.9%, with lone person households at 26.9% and group households making up 2.0% of the total.
+Family households account for 71.1% of all households, including 24.8% couples with children, 34.4% couples without children, and 11.0% single parent families.
+Non-family households constitute the remaining 28.9%, with lone person households at 26.9% and group households making up 2.0%.
 The median household size is 2.3 people, which is smaller than the Rest of Vic. average of 2.5.

 Frequently Asked Questions - Households